cogniwave/gh-sync/README.md

 It requires a GitHub access token with the necessary permissions to manage labels on GitHub repositories.

-# GitHub Labels Sync Tool

-This tool allows you to synchronize labels between two GitHub repositories.
-It retrieves the labels from a source repository and updates the labels in the target repository.

-It requires a GitHub access token with the necessary permissions to manage labels on GitHub repositories.

 ## Setup

 ### Instalation